Combined Pill: The FPA Guide

 Having no break or a shorter break can help if you get heavy or painful bleeding, headaches, or mood swings during the break.

-There are many different brands of pill.
-Most of them are one of 3 types, used slightly differently.
 You’ll usually be given a monophasic pill.
 If you’re given a different type, your healthcare professional should discuss this with you.

 Monophasic pills